12.7 Optional: Reading research articles

 Mastering handwriting is an important skill for children to learn, but children with cerebral palsy have a higher prevalence of handwriting problems.

-One study (Ryan, Rigby, and Campbell 2010) examined the effect of handwriting legibility of children with cerebral palsy using two different types of configuration of the school desks (‘standard’ or ‘speciality’).
+One study (Ryan et al. 2010) examined the effect of handwriting legibility of children with cerebral palsy using two different types of configuration of the school desks ('standard' or 'speciality').

 Each of the 30 students (aged 6 to 8 years old) used both desks.
 Legibility (and other aspects of handwriting) was assessed using the quantitative Minnesota Handwriting Assessment (MHA) scale.